RiverRuby/digital-garden/content/cryptography.md

 Cryptography is also [[open-source]] by nature, which I love.
 If your cryptography can't be scrutinized and attacked and critiqued, it isn't real.
 This necessitates your math and code being open source and ready for anyone to use.
 This creates a naturally open and positive-sum ecosystem, which feels very good.

 It's also super math heavy, and I fucking love math.
 It's the purest art form humans have found.
 Every day I get to learn new math is a great one.

+[^a]: I am a SHA-256 lover over Keccak or BLAKE or Grostl. fight me